Delhi is the food capital of India. The variety available here is mind-boggling, and the street food is just yummy.

-In a short series, I shall mention some eateries that are popular now, but were popular before India got its independence.
-Karim's is one of these famous establishments.
+In a short series, I shall mention some eateries that are popular now but were popular even before India got its independence.
+Karim’s is one of these famous establishments.

 Located near the big mosque Jama Masjid in old Delhi, this non-vegetarian restaurant shall achieve a centenary of existence when next year dawns.

 Its forte is Mughlai food.
-The tandoori Murgh (chicken) and the tandoori burra (goat meat) have been consistently served since inception.
+Since its inception, the tandoori Murgh (chicken) and the tandoori Burra (goat meat) continue on its menu.

-Don't expect the interiors to be classy - actually they are quite tacky.
-The food is rich and most of the times well prepared.
+Don’t expect the interiors to be classy – actually, they are quite tacky.
+The food is rich and most of the time well prepared.

 Karim has many franchises now, but none can match the freshness or the taste of this establishment.

-This is about 30 min ride from this Delhi guest house
+It is about a 30 min ride from our home.